jeddchoi/FleaMarket/README.md

 The seller mypage is only shown to seller accounts.

 The product cards show how many buyers included the product  to the wishlist and for auction product, the auction status of the product is also shown inside the card.
 The price of the auction product is updated every time the bidding is held.
+The seller can draw the auction by pressing the 'draw' button inside the auction product cards.

 We used Bootstrap 4 card class for section design.